AB9IL.net: CubicSDR on Debian, Ubuntu, and Linux Mint

 Of note, CubicSDR has the ability to monitor multiple frequencies (within the ADC bandwidth) simultaneously, with independent mode, squelch, and bandwidth adjustments.
 The webmaster very much enjoyed listening to the two ground control frequencies plus clearance delivery at the local airport - all seamlessly and at the same time!
 Such a capability is great for weather satellite and military satellite listening, where the action is sometimes found on a handful of frequencies at once.

-Tuning in CubicSDR can be accomplished several ways.
+Tuning within CubicSDR can be accomplished three ways.
 One can pull up a window and enter the frequency, use the mouse wheel, or click digits on the frequency display.
 Ditto for setting filter bandwidths, oscillator offsets, and the inherent frequency offset due to clock inaccuracy in the radio hardware.

 Cubic SDR FM Broadcast monitoring on R820T2 Dongle